teejayjan/CS-162-Portfolio-Project---FocusGame/README.md

 # CS 162 Portfolio Project - FocusGame
-Focus/Domination board game
+CS 162 Introduction to Computer Science II

 ## Description
-Portfolio project for OSU CS 162.
+Implements two-player Focus/Domination board game.
 Objective of the game is to capture six of the opposing player's pieces.

-## Author
-Timothy Jan
-tj.jan@outlook.com